DaveOC90/ca2dataScripts/README.md

 | signl_out.nii.gz                                  | Temporal Operation Output | Output of temporal operations                         |
 | noise_out.nii.gz                                  | Temporal Operation Output | Output of temporal operations                         |

-There is a script cal runPreproc.py (in progress) to provide easy preprocessing of the bids like directory output from genTrigs.py.
+There is a script cal runPreproc.py to provide easy preprocessing of the bids like directory output from genTrigs.py.
 It requires the following:

-- An input directory setup like above.
+- An preprocessing directory setup like above.
 - A path to premade masks.
 The files should be named like: {datasetName}_{subID}_ses-{sessionLabel}_RotOptical_maskRPI.nii.gz
+- The singularity image file

 And can be used like so: